PostWarTacos/CryptoShred/README.md

 ## License

-This project is released under the MIT License.
-See the repository for full license details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer